 In the Shell Gasification Process, hydrocarbon chains are partially oxidised in a refractory-lined reactor.
-This results in a high syngas yield and generates heat.
+This results in a high syngas (carbon monoxide and hydrogen) yield and generates heat.

 The unit uses special burner and reactor designs to achieve high thermal efficiency and low soot levels.
 The syngas is cooled in an adjacent syngas effluent cooler, which produces high-pressure saturated process steam that can help to lower plant operating costs.